livarb/vefa-portal/content/ehf/faq/validation.md

 ## I'm receiving the error "No validation definition is found in configuration.", what is wrong?

 Documents are declared by using the elements CustomizationId and ProfileId.
 Your document may lack a declaration or the declaration is wrong.
-Consult the implementation guide to find correct declaration of your document.
+Consult the implementation guide to find correct declaration for your document.

 ## I'm receiving fewer warnings/errors in the validation service than locally in my editor, what is wrong?